 Information for Registered Students:

-WELCOME to the 25th Annual Sax Stone Carving Workshops.
+WELCOME to the 26th Annual Sax Stone Carving Workshops and our 2026 season of Mini-Workshops.

-Session 1 is geared toward experienced carvers.
+Stone carving workshop Sessions 1 and 2 are for any level carver.
 Students will have time to work on their own projects with assistance as needed from the instructors.

 If you are starting a new project, please bring A MODEL - such as a small figurine, clay model, etc. - or photographs and/or drawings.

-If you plan to stay for the extension period, you will bring your own lunch, and there is no instruction.
-Payment by the day for the extension is made on site.
+If you plan to stay for the extension period, you will bring your own lunch and there is no instruction.
+Payment by the day for the extension is made online in advance.

 All techniques necessary to make a work will be introduced: basic geology, tool choice and care, safety, how to start, use of hand tools, and a brief survey of power tools.